-It’s not that a brand’s success inspires these customer to rally around them though.
-In fact, I would argue that it’s the collection of passionate customers coming together with the brand itself that has made the best businesses as successful as they are.
+It’s not that a brand’s success inspires these customers to rally around them though.
+In fact, we would argue that it’s the collection of passionate customers coming together with the brand itself that has made the best businesses as successful as they are.

 Together, brands and their dedicated customers, form a brand community.

 If someone were to ask us to define a brand community, we’d say:

 If a brand community comes from customers being invested in a brand, what does that even mean?
 In this case, investing comes in the form of the emotional connections made when customers put their money, time, and interest into more than just a simple purchase.

 No matter how they are made, the purpose of these connections is to build the relationships that will form your brand community.